African Drumming Circle

 - The Community Center for the Arts (C4A) was established in the fall of 2006.
 We started with 3 teachers and about 30 students.
 At that point we gave private lessons and ran the Bow-Dacious String Band.

 - Since then we’ve grown to over 250 students with 20+ teachers who offer a variety of individual and group music opportunities for kids and adults.
+We currently offer 6-9 ensembles and group classes for kids and adults throughout the year.

 Non-Profit Status